khawarii/start/README.md

 Abolfazl Khawari
-# start the css / HTML  from basic
+# start the CSS / HTML  from basic
-tanks a lot from your portection
+Tanks a lot from your Aid
+I start from zero and if You Aid me make me really happy